F-I-D-O/Manuals/Programming/C++/CMake Manual.md

 ```
 Here:
 - `<var name>` is the name of the resulting variable
-- `<file names>` are **all possible** file names split by space that needs to be present in a path for it to be considered to be the found path
+- `<file names>` are **all possible** file names split by space.
+At least one of the files needs to be present in a path for it to be considered to be the found path.
 - `<paths>` are candidate paths split by space

 ### `find_library`